alanng10/class-lang/Docue/Article/Sande/a.md

 NullOperate results ref, same as other Operate.
 Null is assignable to all type input of lang elements.
 Null has ref value that is zero.

-Int is 64 bits.
-Ref is 64 bits.

 Class node has syntax that starts with "class" index word, followed by Name of class ClassName, followed by limit brace open token, followed by Part of class Part,